Are you looking to get the best Canon R lenses in 2023?

 During the testing:

 I thought it would be interesting to shoot at night.
-I set the ISO at 800, at the maximum aperture and 1/60 sec.
+I set the ISO at 800, maximum aperture, and 1/60 sec.
 I was delighted by the sharpness of the picture.

 Pictures from this lens are of top-notch quality, with extraordinary sharpness and barely visible corner distortions.

-The bokeh effect is useful if you manage to isolate your subject from the background; otherwise, everything seems to focus.
+The bokeh effect is helpful if you isolate your subject from the background; otherwise, everything seems to focus.

 Pros